Chinese noodles: History

 The earliest written record of noodles is from a book dated to the Eastern Han period (25–220 AD).
 Noodles, often made from wheat dough, became a prominent staple of food during the Han dynasty.
 In the Western Han dynasty, due to demand by the military, it was necessary for the government to implement food processing technologies that would make the food storage easier and more affordable.
 During this time, "Laomian" emerged, it was made with starch-rich buckwheat, millet and pea flours with lower water content, making it easier to store and transport.

+Chinese noodles have had far reaching influences beyond China's borders.
+Food historian Gil Marks documented Chinese noodle-making traditions spread along the Silk Road to Central Asia and had reached Persia by the fourth or fifth century.
+In Persia, they were known as laksha which is the Farsi word for "slippery".
+The food was later spread westwards to Sicily and Spain through Arab influence, where noodles were known as itriya.
+From Sicily, it subsequently spread to mainland Italy sometime after the tenth century.